zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 We set hard filters filtered Our reference individual sample

 ## Sliding Window Analyses Pipeline

+### 1) Filter raw vcf file
+Usage example:
+$ ./vcf_qual_filter.sh raw_variants.vcf > filtered_variants.vcf

+This script uses MAWK, if available - we used MAWK version 1.2 (Brennan 1994).
+Otherwise, it will use GNU Awk (GAWK) - we used GAWK version 4.0.1 (Free Software Foundation 2012)

 Pipe from original vcf file to the ad pct file and use this for the sliding window.
 You could pipe all the way through, but, since multiple runs of the sliding window routine are likely, we saved the ad_pct.txt file and worked from it.